tsyet12/EvoOpt/README.md

 # Quick Example

-# Short Tutorial

-**There are four simple steps to run an optimization problem using Duelist Algorithm**
+**There are four simple steps to run an optimization problem using EvoOpt**

 (Example 2 from example folder)